rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex4.md

 You should consider the following:
 - Think about how to organize the representation.
 You are generating several graphs in one diagram from weather stations in OE and HSK (maybe using facets?)
-- Correct labeling of your graphs.
-Use legends when appropiate
+- Consider correct labeling of your graphs.
+Use legends when appropiate.
 - The images should be tidy.
-Take care of oclusions of graphs that are not readable.
+Take care of occlusions of graphs that are not readable.
-- Make sure to include relevant information in your plots, such as time resolution, units, time period...
+- Make sure to include relevant information in your plots, such as time resolution, units, time period, etc.

 * [Previous](ex3.md)
 * [Next](ex5.md)